SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 For an overview of generics in Swift, see :doc:`../LanguageGuide/Generics`.

 ..
 NOTE: Generic types are sometimes referred to as :newTerm:`parameterized types`
-    because they are declared with one or more type parameters.
+    because they're declared with one or more type parameters.

 .. _GenericParametersAndArguments_GenericParameterClause: